 - Decreasing your risk factors for vascular disease, heart disease and stroke

 - Treat other underlying conditions that put you at risk for foot and leg ulcers

 Our goal at the Wound Care Clinic at Cleveland Clinic is to not only treat your wound but prevent wounds from occurring in the future.
 We are dedicated to and passionate about saving limbs (limb salvage).
 We work with many patients each year and know how limb salvage significantly impacts your health, your quality of life, and your outlook on life.

-Your assessment will start with wound care vascular specialists from the Heart and Vascular Institute who will use the latest diagnostic techniques and review prior medical and treatment history to determine the best treatment plan for you.
+Your assessment will start with wound care vascular specialists from the Heart, Vascular & Thoracic Institute who will use the latest diagnostic techniques and review prior medical and treatment history to determine the best treatment plan for you.
 This group of physicians will evaluate you and begin to develop your plan of care.
-Subsequently, based on your evaluation, they may refer you to their colleagues in cardiology, endocrinology, infectious disease, dermatology, and orthopedics.
+Subsequently, based on your evaluation, they may refer you to their colleagues in cardiology, endocrinology, infectious disease, dermatology, and orthopaedics.

 - John Bartholomew, MD